Franca Centorrino, MD

 Dr. Centorrino’s Psychopharmacology Research Program was founded in 1992 to study the impact of psychotropic medications on patients who have schizophrenia or bipolar disorder, including newer treatment approaches and the management of their side effects.

-Dr. Centorrino’s naturalistic studies arise from clinical practice in McLean’s Center of Excellence in Psychotic Disorders.
+Dr. Centorrino’s naturalistic studies arise from clinical practice in McLean’s Division of Psychotic Disorders.
 She explores the population-wide, long-term, real world application of psychiatric medications, comparing treatment outcomes and cost effectiveness.
 Her research has demonstrated that combining medications is common and can result in increased effectiveness and reduced side effects (though in some patients can lead to increased side effects).
 These findings help promote the individualized tailoring of medication to improve patient care and outcomes.

 In addition, Dr. Centorrino studies the adverse side effects of antipsychotic medications in some patients, including monitoring for metabolic syndrome characterized by weight gain and cardiovascular complications.
 She has shown that the division’s wellness program for people taking psychotropic medications can often lead to healthier behaviors and lifestyle changes.